 “You were right.
 I owe you dinner.
 Debbie wants to fill you up with health food.”

 “I knew you’d win.
 But I’ve got a date tonight.
 Health food some other night.”

 “You got a rain check.
 Legal agreed we can go with your guy in Miami.”

 “Alright.
 Let’s see what your fortune cookie says.”

 I smiled into my carton of Kung Pao Chicken.
 There was still sweet & sour pork and mu shu dumplings to finish.
 I knew I’d need the energy that night.
 I ended up in a bathroom stall, calming my dick down with a quick jerk.
 I hadn’t jerked off by myself since that night with Pete in Miami when I was 14.
 It felt so decadent being the chased rather than the predator.
 If I acted chaste, it would make me a tease.
 I was in for it that night.

 Landis made a long call to the New York minders.
 As long as he was on with them, I was safe to call Kurt in Cambridge;

 “I’ll be back for finals next week.
-I’m wrapping up the musical deal here and Miller has been demoted.
+I’m wrapping up the music deal here.
+Miller has been demoted.
 He physically assaulted me and I knocked him out.
-He’s taking my ideas on how to make his script funnier.
+He’s working on ideas on how to make his script funnier.
 Landis loves me.
 His wife asked me to come to dinner tonight.”

 “So, you’re back for good?
 Everyone’s holding their breath here.
 Jack has promised you’ll perform a Christmas miracle at St. Paul’s.”